Mazda CX-7 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Mazda CX-7 are $1,044 a year including full coverage.
-Comprehensive insurance costs an estimated $176, collision insurance costs $236, and liability is estimated at $474.
-Liability-only coverage costs approximately $522 a year, and high-risk coverage costs $2,246 or more.
-Teen drivers pay the highest rates at up to $4,174 a year.
+The average insurance rates for a Mazda CX-7 are $1,044 a year including full coverage.
+Comprehensive costs approximately $176, collision insurance costs $236, and liability insurance costs $474.
+Liability-only insurance costs as little as $522 a year, and high-risk driver insurance costs around $2,246.
+Teens cost the most to insure at up to $4,174 a year.

 Average premium for full coverage: $1,044

-Full coverage includes $500 policy deductibles, 30/60 split liability limits, and includes medical and UM/UIM coverage.
-Estimates are averaged for all 50 U.S. states and for all CX-7 models.
+Full coverage includes $500 comprehensive and collision deductibles, minimum liability limits, and includes both medical and UM/UIM coverage.
+Prices are averaged for all 50 U.S. states and for all CX-7 models.

-For the average 40-year-old driver, Mazda CX-7 insurance prices range from the low end price of $522 for just liability insurance to the much higher price of $2,246 for a high-risk insurance policy.
+For a driver in their 40's, Mazda CX-7 insurance rates range from the low end price of $522 for basic liability insurance to the much higher price of $2,246 for high-risk insurance.

 Use the form below to get customized rates for your location.